 Our published equality diversity and inclusion (EDI) statement [PDF 446 KB] sets out our commitment to equality, diversity and inclusion.
-An EDI Strategy is due to be published by the end of 2019.
+Our EDI Strategy is due to be published in 2020

 - Use our regulatory role to influence EDI promotion, prioritisation and change

 - Work to promote desired behaviours in terms of EDI for the individual, business, registrants and the public

 - Learn from best practice in EDI through engaging with the local community and networks and embed feedback on an on-going basis

 - Ensure that our published equality action plans link directly with our corporate planning strategies and focus on embedding EDI in the work of the GPhC, as we believe that EDI should be an integral part of everything we do